jacoblurye/imprint/README.md

 ## imprint

-Convert images (and, when I get around to it, videos) to string representations.
+Convert images and videos to string representations.

 For example: